seregazhuk/seregazhuk.github.io_old/_posts/2018-10-26-from-promise-to-coroutines.md

     <img src="/assets/images/posts/managing-concurrency/simpsons.jpg">
 </p>

 What does concurrency mean?
 To put it simply, concurrency means the execution of multiple tasks over a period of time.
 PHP runs in a single thread, which means that at any given moment there is only one bit of PHP code that can be running.
 That may seem like a limitation, but it brings us a lot of freedom.
 We don't have to deal with all this complexity that comes with parallel programming and threaded environment.
 But at the same time, we have a different set of problems.
 We have to deal with concurrency.
 We have to manage and to coordinate it.
-When we make concurrent requests we say that they *"are happening in parallel"*.
+For example, when we make concurrent requests we say that they *"are happening in parallel"*.
 Well, that's all fine and that's easy to do, the problems come when we have to sequence the responses.
 When one request needs information from another one.
 So, it is the coordination of concurrency that makes our job difficult.
 And we have a number of different ways to coordinate the concurrency.

+>*Currently, PHP doesn't have high-level abstractions to manage concurrency and we have to use third-party libraries, such as [ReactPHP](https://reactphp.org){:target="_blank"} or [Amp](https://amphp.org){:target="_blank"}.
+In examples, I use ReactPHP promises.*

 ## Promises